Analysis: Hard-up telcos get stingy with mobile give-aways

 Telecom companies, facing a profit squeeze from fierce competition and regulatory pressures, are taking the knife to the generous subsidies that allow new mobile customers to get the latest smartphones on the cheap.

-Two of Europe’s biggest telecom operators, Vodafone (VOD.L) and Telefonica TLSN.ST, are using Spain as a testing ground for this big change in their business model, while in France a new ultra-low cost mobile player Iliad (ILD.PA) won clients with a no-subsidy approach.
+Two of Europe’s biggest telecom operators, Vodafone and Telefonica, are using Spain as a testing ground for this big change in their business model, while in France a new ultra-low cost mobile player Iliad won clients with a no-subsidy approach.

 It’s a gamble that could boost telcos’ bottom lines but could also lose them customers in recession-hit Europe.
 And it is likely to hurt mobile phone makers if people hold back from buying the latest smartphone, which at 600 euros-plus often costs more than a flat screen television.